 - Learning from and using M&E information

-The trainers will go back for a follow-on workshop with the participants in early 2017 when they will discuss progress made in improving M&E, share examples of good practice, help address any practical challenges participants are facing and identify opportunities with participants and CBM’s regional team for how best to support each other to continue to improve M&E in future.
+The trainers returned for a follow-on workshop with the participants in early 2017 where they discussed progress made in M&E, shared examples of good practice, helped address any practical challenges participants were facing and identified opportunities with participants and CBM’s regional team for how best to support each other to continue to improve M&E in future.

 CBM is an international Christian development organisation, committed to improving the quality of life of people with disabilities in the poorest communities of the world.
 Based on its Christian values and over 100 years of professional expertise, CBM addresses poverty as a cause and a consequence of disability, and works in partnership to create an inclusive society for all.